code4it-dev/c4it-hugo/content/article/2023/097-dependency-injection-config-logging-in-console-application/index.md

 }
 ```

+The console application will create a new instance of `NumberWorker` and call the `PrintNumber` method.

 Now, we have to build the dependency tree and inject such services.

 ## How to create an IHost to use a host for a Console Application

-The first step to take is to install some NuGet packages that will allow us to add a custom `IHost` container, so that we can add Dependency Injection and all the customization we usually add in projects that have a StartUp (or a Program) class, such as .NET APIs.
+The first step to take is to **install some NuGet packages** that will allow us to add a custom `IHost` container so that we can add Dependency Injection and all the customization we usually add in projects that have a StartUp (or a Program) class, such as .NET APIs.

 We need to install 2 NuGet packages: *Microsoft.Extensions.Hosting.Abstractions* and *Microsoft.Extensions.Hosting* will be used to create a new `IHost` that will be used to build the dependencies tree.

-By navigating your csproj file, you should be able to see something like this:
+By navigating your *csproj* file, you should be able to see something like this:

 ```xml
 <ItemGroup>